-8 Tips for Engaging Students in e-Learning and Participating in Activities
+Engaging Students In e-Learning and Participating In Activities

 With the advent of eLearning and blended courses, you might have experienced a drop in students’ participation and being engaged in their learning.
 When designing or teaching online or blended courses, one should consider different types of interactivity such as learner interaction with content, instructors, and peers.
 Course design is a critical factor in determining the quality, quantity, and type of interactivity1.